-Adapted from the breakfast bar at the Centurion Club SFO, this is a better than theirs Farro Sweet Potato Breakfast Hash, as it includes both sweet potato and a plethora of chicken breakfast sausage
+Adapted from the breakfast bar at the Centurion Club SFO, this recipe for Farro Sweet Potato Breakfast Hash includes both sweet potato and a plethora of chicken breakfast sausage

 Fires are scary.

 And even if you end up without any damage to your personal property, the aftermath is tough.